Sam Rice: Later career

 Leading the league in hits again in 1926, Rice finished fourth in the Most Valuable Player Award voting.
 His batting average dipped to .297 in 1927, but he hit .328, .323 and .349 from, respectively, the 1928 through 1930 seasons.
 Though Rice hit .310 in 1931 across 120 games, Dave Harris got significant playing time when the team was facing lefthanded pitchers.
 The Senators also began to explore younger players for their outfield spots.

-The Senators held "Sam Rice Day" in late 1932, where the team presented him with several gifts, including a check for more than $2200 and a new Studebaker automobile.
+The Senators held "Sam Rice Day" in late 1932, where the team presented him with several gifts, including a check for more than $2,200 and a new Studebaker automobile.
 He played only 106 games that year, often appearing as a pinch hitter.
 In 1933, the team returned to the World Series.
 Though the team lost, Rice batted once in the second game, picking up a pinch hit single.
 The Senators released him after the season.

 He played in 1934 with the Cleveland Indians, then retired at the age of 44.
 Cleveland manager Walter Johnson talked to Rice about returning in 1935, but Rice refused.
 Rice retired with a .322 career average.
 He stood erect at the plate and used quick wrists to slash pitches to all fields.
-He never swung at the first pitch and seldom struck out, once completing a 616-at-bat season with nine strikeouts.
+He never swung at the first pitch and seldom struck out, once completing a 616-at-bat season (1929) with nine strikeouts.
+Rice struck out only 275 times in 9,269 at-bats, or once every 33.71 at-bats, making him the 11th all-time most difficult MLB player to strike out.
+He recorded six 200-hit seasons in the major leagues.
 As the ultimate contact man with the picture-perfect swing, Rice was never a home run threat, but his speed often turned singles into doubles, and his 1920 stolen base total of 63 earned him the timely nickname "Man o' War".

 With 2,987 hits, Rice has the most hits of any player not to reach 3,000.
 Rice later said, "The truth of the matter is I did not even know how many hits I had.
 A couple of years after I quit, [Senators owner] Clark Griffith told me about it, and asked me if I'd care to have a comeback with the Senators and pick up those 13 hits.
 But I was out of shape, and didn't want to go through all that would have been necessary to make the effort.
 Nowadays, with radio and television announcers spouting records every time a player comes to bat, I would have known about my hits and probably would have stayed to make 3,000 of them."
 In postseason play, Rice produced 19 hits and a .302 batting average.

 Career statistics

 See:Career Statistics for a complete explanation.

 Rice accumulated 7 five-hit games and 52 four-hit games in his career.
+In the years that Rice played from 1915 to 1934, no major league player had more hits than Rice did.